Upper James River Education Program

 Explore and Connect with the Upper and Middle James River

 Our educational programs serve students in both the Upper and Middle James.
-The Upper James River starts at the confluence of the Cowpasture and Jackson Rivers in Botetourt County and travels through the mountains to Lynchburg.
-Its watershed lies in the Blue Ridge and the Valley and Ridge regions of Virginia, which includes the Cities of Buena Vista, Covington, Lexington, and a small area of Roanoke; Counties of Alleghany, Augusta, Bath, Botetourt, Craig, Highland, Rockbridge; and small areas of Giles and Montgomery.
+The Upper James River originates at the confluence of the Cowpasture and Jackson Rivers in Botetourt County, then traverses the mountains to Lynchburg.
+Its watershed lies in the Blue Ridge and the Valley and Ridge regions of Virginia, which includes the Cities of Buena Vista, Covington, Lexington, and a small area of Roanoke; the Counties of Alleghany, Augusta, Bath, Botetourt, Craig, Highland, Rockbridge; and small regions in Giles and Montgomery.

 Education Programs

-If you are committed to providing students with quality field-based learning experiences but are limited by funds, please contact JRA for more information about need-based scholarships for appropriate individuals and schools.
+If you are committed to providing students with quality field-based learning experiences but are limited by funding, please contact JRA for more information about need-based scholarships for eligible individuals and institutions.

 Ecology Day Program